octobercms/docs/4.x/markup/function/trans.md

 ---
 subtitle: Twig Function
 ---
-# __()
+# trans()

-The `__()` function is the preferred way to translate strings in your theme, using the applications localization configuration.
+The `trans()` or `__()` function is the preferred way to translate strings in your theme, using the applications localization configuration.
 The localization strings can be loaded by passing the default translation of your string.

 ```twig
 {{ __('I love programming.') }}